Sydenham Arts Film Club

 After many successful collaborations with Sydenham Arts over the years, we came under their banner in late 2018 as their official film branch.

-Screenings are now at the newly renovated Sydenham Centre (44a Sydenham Road, above the post office) with a signature cocktail paired with each film, alcoholic and non alcoholic drinks, local craft beers from Ignition (brewed on the premises) and nibbles available for purchase.
+Screenings are now at the newly renovated Sydenham Centre (44a Sydenham Road, above the Ignition Tap Room), all subtitled, with alcoholic and non alcoholic drinks, local craft beers from Ignition (brewed on the premises) and nibbles available for purchase.

 All information provided by Sydenham Arts Film Club